shadrach-tayo/Popcorn-Books/README.md

 # Context
-This Project started as a solution to my popcorn network interview project You can view the live app [here](https://ubiquitous-cuchufli-da85ef.netlify.app/)
+You can view the live app [here](https://ubiquitous-cuchufli-da85ef.netlify.app/)

 This project aims to showcase how to build a modern UI application with typescript and react